michalorman/enumerated/README.md

 database and those presented to user on view, so you can freely change labels and no database changes are required. **I18n** is supported by default.

-The enumerated attribute values are stored in database as strings, so you can freely reassign labels.
+The enumerated attribute keys are stored in database as strings.
 If you want to modify enumeration's key simply write the migration that will rename appropriate rows.
+Changing the label doesn't require any modifications in database.

 ## Installation